Shraddha12112000/Shraddha12112000/README.md

 - 👋 Hi, I’m @Shraddha12112000
-- 👀 I’m interested in Machine Learning , Front End Development and Data Science
+- 👀 I’m interested in Machine Learning and Data Science
-- 🌱 I’m currently learning DSA with Java.
+- 🌱 I’m currently working on End to End ML/Data Science Projects.
 - 💞️ I’m looking to collaborate on Machine Learning projects
 - 📫 How to reach me gujarshraddha13@gmail.com